midse/check_snmp_interface/README.md

 ### Requirements

-Script not tested with Python 2.X.
+Script was not tested with Python 2.X.
 We recommend using Python 3.X.

 ```bash
 pip install -r requirements.txt